Transient ischemic attack: Diabetes control

 Diabetes mellitus increases the risk of ischemic stroke by 1.5–3.7 times, and may account for at least 8% of first ischemic strokes.
-While intensive glucose control can prevent certain complications of diabetes such as kidney damage and retinal damage, there has previously been little evidence that it decreases the risk of stroke or death.
+While intensive glucose control can prevent certain complications of diabetes, such as kidney damage and retinal damage, there has previously been little evidence that it decreases the risk of stroke or death.
 However, data from 2017 suggests that metformin, pioglitazone and semaglutide may reduce stroke risk.

 Surgery

 If the TIA affects an area that is supplied by the carotid arteries, a carotid ultrasound scan may demonstrate stenosis, or narrowing, of the carotid artery.
 For people with extra-cranial carotid stenosis, if 70-99% of the carotid artery is clogged, carotid endarterectomy can decrease the five-year risk of ischemic stroke by approximately half.
 For those with extra-cranial stenosis between 50 and 69%, carotid endarterectomy decreases the 5-year risk of ischemic stroke by about 16%.
 For those with extra-cranial stenosis less than 50%, carotid endarterectomy does not reduce stroke risk and may, in some cases, increase it.
-The effectiveness of carotid endarterectomy or carotid artery stenting in reducing stroke risk in people with intra-cranial carotid artery stenosis is currently unknown.
+The effectiveness of carotid endarterectomy or carotid artery stenting in reducing stroke risk in people with intracranial carotid artery stenosis is unknown.

 In carotid endarterectomy, a surgeon makes an incision in the neck, opens up the carotid artery, and removes the plaque occluding the blood vessel.
-The artery may then be repaired by adding a graft from another vessel in the body, or a woven patch.
+The artery may then be repaired by adding a graft from another vessel in the body or a woven patch.
 In patients who undergo carotid endarterectomy after a TIA or minor stroke, the 30-day risk of death or stroke is 7%.

 Carotid artery stenting is a less invasive alternative to carotid endarterectomy for people with extra-cranial carotid artery stenosis.
 In this procedure, the surgeon makes a small cut in the groin and threads a small flexible tube, called a catheter, into the patient's carotid artery.
 A balloon is inflated at the site of stenosis, opening up the clogged artery to allow for increased blood flow to the brain.
 To keep the vessel open, a small wire mesh coil, called a stent, may be inflated along with the balloon.
 The stent remains in place, and the balloon is removed.

 For people with symptomatic carotid stenosis, carotid endarterectomy is associated with fewer perioperative deaths or strokes than carotid artery stenting.
 Following the procedure, there is no difference in effectiveness if you compare carotid endarterectomy and carotid stenting procedures, however, endarterectomy is often the procedure of choice as it is a safer procedure and is often effective in the longer term for preventing recurrent stroke.
 For people with asymptomatic carotid stenosis, the increased risk of stroke or death during the stenting procedure compared to an endarterectomy is less certain.

 People who undergo carotid endarterectomy or carotid artery stenting for stroke prevention are medically managed with antiplatelets, statins, and other interventions as well.